 The way you work can have a significant impact on your body.
 If you are always working under pressure to tight deadlines and doing the same task for most of the day, you are at risk of an injury.
 Plan your days so you can mix up your work.
 Rather than typing all day and then a full day of meetings the next, try splitting it, so you spend two half-days in front of the screen.
 You will reduce the chance of an injury, add interest to your day, and cut down your stress levels.

 Keep ergonomics top of mind throughout the day to ensure you are working correctly.
+Accessories like good ergonomic mice, keywords and monitor stands can help you work comfortably and safely.
 If you have any concerns about the ergonomics of your office equipment, don’t hesitate to contact one of the experts on (08) 9240 7066 orcontact us online.